doomspork/hoot/README.md

    ="="=
 ```

-Hoot is the language [Orwell](orwell.io) speaks, use it to specify rules and their outcomes.
+Hoot is a proof-of-concept language around conditions and their outcomes.

 ## Installation